Free Consultation, Available 24/7

 If the judge concludes your case is sufficiently unusual, you are deemed eligible and the judge turns to step two.

-Step Two: Does Your Case Meet the Criteria for Probation?
+Step Two: Does Your Case Meet the Criteria?

-Once a judge deems you eligible for probation, they turn next to considering criteria affecting probation.
-In felony cases, a judge gets help with this step by referring your case to a probation officer who writes a report about the criteria as they apply to you.
+Once a judge deems you eligible, they turn next to considering criteria affecting probation.
+In felony cases, a judge gets help with this step by referring your case to an officer who writes a report about the criteria as they apply to you.
 In misdemeanor cases, a judge will often forego the report and simply decide probation without it—a process known as informal or summary probation.

 The criteria affecting whether you should get probation include: